How to load additional files at runtime¶

 let themes_locations : string list = Mysites.Sites.themes

-let rec readdirs dirs =
+let lookup_dirs dirs =

-(fun dir -> Array.to_list (Sys.readdir dir))
+|> List.map (fun dir -> Array.to_list (Sys.readdir dir))

-(** Get the lists of the available themes *)
+(** Get the available themes *)

-let find_available_themes () : string list = lookup_dirs themes_locations
+let find_available_themes () = lookup_dirs themes_locations

-let rec lookup_file filename = function
+let lookup_file filename dirs =

 let filename' = Filename.concat dir filename in

-if Sys.file_exists filename' then filename'
+if Sys.file_exists filename' then Some filename' else None)

 (** [lookup_theme_file theme file] get the [file] of the [theme] *)